tangrams/tangram-docs/docs/Overviews/Projections-Overview.md

 # Map Projections

 Tangram is optimized for standard [Web Mercator](https://en.wikipedia.org/wiki/Web_Mercator_projection) tiles.
-However, through the use of a vertex shader, the position of vector data may be modified in real-time:
+However, through the clever use of vertex shaders, the apparent position of vector data may be modified.

 Shaders are created as part of a custom _draw style_.
 The style used to create the above effect looks like this: